 ITA 207I is an intensive, four-week language immersion program taught at the Università di Macerata in Macerata , Italy .
 There are twenty hours per week of classroom teaching under a faculty member from Princeton University and one from the University of Macerata.
 Two hours per day are devoted to an advanced review of grammar, conversation, and composition.
 Two hours focus on cultural issues, such as Italian economy and politics, and Italian literary texts.
 Every week there is a day trip to a location relevant to the issues and texts studied.
 Course participants lodge in University dorms, with meals provided at the University cafeteria.
 In all, ITA 207I provides an outstanding opportunity for total immersion in Italian language and culture and for rapid acquisition of higher-level language skills.

-The total cost of the course for the summer 2013 has not been determined yet, and will be announced in the early spring 2013, however the Department of French and Italian will provide an incentive to all successful applicants.
+The total cost of the course for the summer 2014 has not been determined yet, however the cost should be approximately $1200, which covers tuition and room and board.
 Students should also anticipate travel costs of up to $1300 as well as personal expenses.
 Students on financial aid may apply to the Dean's Fund for Study Abroad to cover these costs.
 They may also request a loan from Financial Aid to cover a part of the program budget that may remain unmet.
 Students in need of support, irrespective of aid status, may also apply for a grant from the Fred Fox '39 Fund.
 Deadlines for these funding sources may be earlier than departmental decisions on admission to the course .
 Personal expenses will need to be met from students' own pockets.

 Macerata is a small medieval town along the Adriatic coast, which is twenty minutes away by train.
 The university, town, and its surroundings afford many opportunities for enjoying cultural and historical sites, as well as varied recreational activities, including hiking in surrounding hills, swimming, concerts, and museum going, and shopping.
 The nearest international airport is Rome , which connects to Macerata via rail or bus service.
 The University of Macerata website provides more information: http://www.unimc.it.